fiveagency/ios-swift-guide/Code Style/README.md

 ```

 ### Multiline Ternary Operator
 When using a ternary operator that doesn't fit into 120 characters, use a multiline ternary operator.
-The second and third lines of the multiline ternary operator must be indented by one tab.
+The second and the third line of the multiline ternary operator must be indented by one tab.

 **Use:**
 ```swift